-- 6.4.1 Pursuant to §81C(2) of the BO, failure to comply with a prescribed notification requirement or remedial action requirement is an offence.
-In proceedings for such offence, it shall be a defence under §126 of the BO for the person charged to prove that he took reasonable precautions and exercised due diligence to avoid the commission of such an offence by himself or any person under his control.
-The AI itself and every director, every chief executive and every manager14 of the AI are liable to penalties (e.g. fine and imprisonment).
-The HKMA the offence will consider whether should be recommended for prosecution based the on circumstances of each case. - 6.4.2 On the one hand, the breach of statutory limits under the BELR may indicate that the AI does not have adequate systems of control to ensure that the limits specified in the BELR will not be exceeded.
-On the other hand, the breach of prudential limits agreed with the HKMA may indicate that the AI does not carry out its business in a prudent manner.
-This may call into question whether the AI continues to satisfy the relevant authorization criteria under the Seventh Schedule to the BO (i.e. paras.
-8 and 12).
-The HKMA will consider whether the MA's power to revoke the authorization of the AI is exercisable15 and if so, whether it should be exercised. - 6.4.3 If a breach occurs, the HKMA may consider taking other appropriate actions, e.g. increasing the Al's minimum capital adequacy ratio or limiting its business expansion.
-It may also require the Al to agree a timetable to bring the exposure quickly below the statutory limit or any agreed limit and to report progress on a regular basis.
+6.4.1 Pursuant to §81C(2) of the BO, failure to comply with a prescribed notification requirement or remedial action requirement is an offence.
+In proceedings for such an offence, it shall be a defence under §126 of the BO for the person charged to prove that he took reasonable precautions and exercised due diligence to avoid the commission of such an offence by himself or any person under his control.
+The Al itself and every director, every chief executive and every manager21 of the AI are liable to penalties (e.g. fine and imprisonment).
+The HKMA will consider whether the offence should be recommended for prosecution based on the circumstances of each case.

+- 6.4.2 On the one hand, the breach of statutory limits under the BELR may indicate that the Al does not have adequate systems of control to ensure that the limits specified in the BELR will not be exceeded.
+On the other hand, the breach of prudential limits agreed with the HKMA may indicate that the Al does not carry out its business in a prudent manner.
+This may call into question whether the Al continues to satisfy the relevant authorization criteria under the Seventh Schedule to the BO (i.e. paragraphs 8 and 12).
+The HKMA will consider whether the MA's power to revoke the authorization of the Al is exercisable22 and if so, whether it should be exercised. - 6.4.3 If a breach occurs, the HKMA may consider taking other appropriate actions, e.g. increasing the Al's minimum capital adequacy ratio or limiting its business expansion.
+It may also require the AI to agree a timetable to bring the exposure quickly below the statutory limit or any agreed limit and to report progress on a regular basis.